MuckRock/air-quality-exceptional-events-midwest-2023/README.md

 These data are hourly averages and stored in [`data/raw/purple_air_download`](data/raw/purple_air_download).
 ## EPA Ozone 8-hour averages
-The EPA's[Concentration Plot lookup tool](https://www.epa.gov/outdoor-air-quality-data/air-data-concentration-plot) provides daily air quality summary statistics by monitor across the United States.
+The EPA's [Concentration Plot lookup tool](https://www.epa.gov/outdoor-air-quality-data/air-data-concentration-plot) provides daily air quality summary statistics by monitor across the United States.
 We used this tool to pull data for 8-hour ozone concentrations in several Midwestern cities and compare these to the [2015 EPA standard](https://www.epa.gov/ground-level-ozone-pollution/ozone-national-ambient-air-quality-standards-naaqs) of .07 parts per million.

 These data are stored in [`data/raw/ozone_8_hour_maxes_2023`](data/raw/ozone_8_hour_maxes_2023).
 ## EPA AQS data "flagged" for "information"